 Here's the test I use.

-The gap between how your best customers describe you and how you describe yourself is exactly where your brand is leaking.
+The gap between how your best customers describe you & how you describe yourself is exactly where your brand is leaking.
 That's where people get confused, lose interest, or move on to someone who made it easier to understand.

 When you get clarity right, something interesting happens.

 Most brands don't need a better story.
-They need to get honest about the one they already have, and trust that when the message is clear, everything else follows.
+They need to get honest about the one they already have.

 __________________________________